April 30th, 2013

 pistachios, crushed (for garnishing)

-In a heavy bottomed pot or pan, mix in the milk, condensed milk and milk powder and cook on low heat for about 35 to 40 minutes, stirring in between to prevent sticking, until the mixture thickens and caramelizes and gets that lovely kulfi flavour.
+In a heavy bottomed pot or pan, mix in the milk, condensed milk and milk powder and cook on medium heat until the milk comes to a rolling boil, about 15 minutes.
+Once the milk comes to a boil cook on low heat for about 25 to 30 minutes, stirring in between to prevent sticking, until the mixture thickens and caramelizes and gets that lovely kulfi flavour.

 In a small bowl pour a ladle of the mixture and mix in the cardamom and nutmeg and make a smooth paste.
 Sir in the paste into the kulfi mixture.
 If used directly the cardamom forms lumps which makes it difficult to disintegrate into a homogenous mixture.